Metric distortion Under Probabilistic Voting: Metric Distortion of Borda Under the Plackett-Luce Model

 \section{Metric Distortion of \textsc{Borda} Under the Plackett-Luce Model}

-In this section, we derive the metric distortion for \textsc{Borda}.
-For this voting rule, we confine our attention to the specific form of $g$ which corresponds to the PL model, that is $g(r) = \frac{1}{1+r^{-\theta}}$ for $\theta >1.$ This is because the proof is complex, and working with a specific function form makes it relatively easier, and makes the results more interpretable.
-One may use the core ideas of our proof and apply them to solve for other function classes as well.
-Let $\textsc{dist}^{\theta}_{PL}(\textsc{Borda},m,n)$ denote the metric distortion of \textsc{Borda} under the PL model with parameter $\theta$.
+In this section, we derive the metric distortion of \textsc{Borda}.
+We focus on the PL choice model, where \(g(r)=1/(1+r^{-\theta})\) for \(\theta>1\).
+This specialization keeps the proof tractable while still exposing the main phenomenon.
+The proof ideas can also be adapted to other classes of choice functions.
 Our main result is as follows: